Why are Nursery Rhymes Important?

 - Rhymes also help you to introduce the abstract concepts to your child, early.
 For example, teaching “Twinkle twinkle little star” to my kid, allowed me to introduce concepts like stars, moon etc.

-- Rhymes preserve a culture that spans across generations, providing something in common among parents, grandparents and kids—and also among people who do not know each other.
+- Rhymes preserve a culture that spans across generations, providing something in common among parents, grandparents and babies—and also among people who do not know each other.
 Also, reading nursery rhymes to kids is, in part, “to participate in a long tradition- it’s a shared ritual”

 - Singing nursery rhymes allows all kids—even shy ones—to feel confident about singing, dancing and performing because they are so easy to grasp and fun.
 They really see the connection between movement, rhythm and words.